Richard Brautigan: Career

+With his earnings, Brautigan bought a house in Bolinas and a ranch in Montana.
+He and his wife had separated when their daughter was two, and Ianthe lived mostly with him until she married.

 During the 1960s Brautigan published four collections of poetry as well as another novel, In Watermelon Sugar (1968).
 In the spring of 1967 he was Poet-in-Residence at the California Institute of Technology.
-During this year, he published All Watched Over by Machines of Loving Grace, a chapbook published by The Communication Company.
+During this year, his chapbook, All Watched Over by Machines of Loving Grace, was published by The Communication Company.
 It was printed in an edition of 1,500 copies and distributed free.

 From 1968 to 1970 Brautigan had 23 short pieces published in Rolling Stone magazine.
 From late 1968 to February 1969, Brautigan recorded a spoken-word album for The Beatles' short-lived record-label, Zapple.
-The label was shut down by Allen Klein before the recording could be released, but it was eventually released in 1970 on Harvest Records as Listening to Richard Brautigan.
+The label was shut down by Allen Klein before the recording could be released.
+It was released in 1970 on Harvest Records as Listening to Richard Brautigan.

 In the 1970s Brautigan experimented with literary genres.
 He published five novels (the first of which, The Abortion: An Historical Romance 1966, had been written in the mid-1960s) and a collection of short stories, Revenge of the Lawn (1971).
 In 1974 The Cowell Press collected seven of his broadside poems into the book Seven Watermelon Suns.
 The limited edition of ten copies included embossed color etchings by Ellen Meske.

 "When the 1960s ended, he was the baby thrown out with the bath water," said his friend and fellow writer, Thomas McGuane.
 "He was a gentle, troubled, deeply odd guy."
-Generally dismissed by literary critics and increasingly abandoned by his readers, Brautigan's popularity waned throughout the late 1970s and 1980s.
+Generally dismissed by literary critics and increasingly abandoned by his readers, Brautigan found his popularity waned throughout the late 1970s and 1980s.
 His work remained popular in Europe, however, as well as in Japan, where Brautigan visited several times.

-To his critics, Brautigan was willfully naive.
+To some of his critics, Brautigan was naive.
 Lawrence Ferlinghetti said of him, "As an editor I was always waiting for Richard to grow up as a writer.
 It seems to me he was essentially a naïf, and I don't think he cultivated that childishness, I think it came naturally.
 It was like he was much more in tune with the trout in America than with people."

 Brautigan's writings are characterized by a remarkable and humorous imagination.
-The permeation of inventive metaphors lent even his prose works the feeling of poetry.
-Evident also are themes of Zen Buddhism like the duality of the past and the future and the impermanence of the present.
-Brautigan's last publication before his death in 1984 was his novel So the Wind Won't Blow It All Away, published in 1982.
+A proliferation of inventive metaphors lent even his prose works the feeling of poetry.
+Also apparent are themes drawn from Zen Buddhism, such as the duality of the past and the future and the impermanence of the present.
+Brautigan's last publication before his death in 1984 was his novel So the Wind Won't Blow It All Away (1982).